 10 fall day trips from Toronto by public transit

 Day trips from Toronto are essential if you're going to get the most out of fall.
-And with leaves around Ontario already undergoing their full colour transformation, you better get a move on.
+And with leaves around Ontario starting to undergo their full colour transformation, you better get planning.
 There are plenty of ways to get you to the worthwhile spots just beyond the city.

 Here are some spots to check out for your next day trip this fall.

 This massive marsh is only an hour away from Toronto with public transit, so you'll have more than enough time to explore all three nature trails.
 Head to Port Credit on the Lakeshore West GO train, transfer to the 23 bus and get off at Lakeshore Road West at Bexhill Road.

 Offering views on views, this conservation area is a must in the fall.
 To get there, take the Niagara Falls Megabus or VIA train to Grimsby.
 It's just a 20-minute walk after that.
 Make another visit in the spring when birds like bald eagles and hawks can be spotted flying overhead.

 You're looking at a two and a half hour trek to this park on the Bruce Trail, but once there, get ready to discover a waterfall and plenty of riverside trails.
 Head to Brampton on the GO train and catch the 37 bus to Hurontario Street at Forks of the Credit Road.